aernesto/IndieK/README.md

 Full documentation is available on the app's [website](https://aernesto.github.io/IndieK/).

 ## Contribute
 IndieK _needs_ you!
 Apply to the [mailing list](https://groups.google.com/forum/#!forum/indiek) in order to _ask questions_ and _offer suggestions_.

+If you are a developer, you may fork this repo and open a pull request for each contribution you make.
+Read the [roadmap](https://github.com/aernesto/IndieK/blob/master/docs/roadmap.md)
+document to get a feel of where we are headed, and get in touch with us through the mailing list!

-As of today, the core contributors to IndieK are [@eradillo](https://github.com/eradillo) (whom I can't thank warmly enough for his time and dedication), and myself :D
+As of today, the core contributors to IndieK are [@eradillo](https://github.com/eradillo) and myself.

 ## To come...
 Stay put for: